deliciafernandes/Checklst/README.md

 # Checklst : Reminder App.

 - Swipe to left to delete.
-- Used a Pixel 3xl android emulator.
+- **Used a Pixel 3xl android emulator.**
 - Currently working on making it responsive.

+Link to result video: https://github.com/deliciafernandes/Checklst/blob/main/Checklst.mov